whowell1/whowell1github.io/content/en/blog/Exploring_DFIR_at_Scale.md

 **Explaination of tool choices**

 I wanted this to be a quick, free and easy step up that is compatiable with different operating systems.
-Docker Desktop also started charging for organizations that are bigger than 500+ people.
 Podman is a free, open source alternative and most of the commands mirror docker.

 This verison of docker-elk using elastic version 7, that is easier to set up.
 These artifacts will only be used locally for analysis so additional security features that comes with verison 8 is optional.